yanitzatrosel/SIRS-MRI/README.md

 Where $\theta = \gamma B_1 \tau$ and $\alpha = \omega_{1y} TSL = P\gamma B_1 TSL$. $B_1$ is the maximun rf amplitude, $\tau$ is the duration of the $90^\circ$ pulse, and P is the fraction parameter of the maximun rf amplitude $B_1$.
 Calculation can be found in Charagundla and coworkers' paper [1].

-## Magnetization vector for steasy-state sequence
+## Magnetization vector for steady-state sequence

 We start with the Block equation: